jpkanter/Spcht/SPCHT.md

 * `source` - source for the data field, if its a dictionary `field`is the key we are looking for.
 If the source is to be found in a corresponding MARC21 entry `field` describes the Entry Number ranging from 000 to 999.
 There is also a necessary `subfield` as most MARC21 entries do not lay on the root.

   * Values: `dict` and `marc`
 * `graph` - the actual mapping to linked data.
 Before sending sparql queries the script will shorten all entries accordingly.
 If you have multiple entries of the same source they will be grouped.
 I decided that for this kind of configuration file it is best to leave as many information to the bare eye as possible.
+You can define a new graph for a fall back if there ever arises the need to do it in one node.
+If you don't do so the fall back node will inherit the his `graph` from the parent node. (*if you have a very exotic 4 staged node and redefine the graph in the second fall back, the third will use the graph of its parent which is the second fall back, not the root node.
+I honestly see not a use case for this but the functionality was easily enough to obtain. **Note: you can change the graph but not the type of that node in fall backs, which limits future use cases***)
   * Values: `a fully qualify graph descriptor string`
 * `fallback` - if the current specified source isn't available you may describe an alternative.
 Currently only "_marc_" or "_dict_" are possible entries.
 You can use the same source with different fields to generate a fall-back order. _eg. if dict key "summer" isn't available the fall-back will also look into the dict but use the field "winter_ You may also just use `alternatives` for this if your source is **dict**.
   The sub-dictionary of `fallback` contains another dictionary descriptor.
-You may chain sub-dictionaries _ad infinitum_ (or the maximum dictionary depth of json)
+You may chain sub-dictionaries _ad infinitum_ (or the maximum dictionary depth of json or maximum depth of recursion in python)
     * Values: `a "node" dictionary {}`
 * `required` - if everything fails, all fall backs are not to be found and all alternatives yield nothing and the `required` is set to mandatory the whole entry gets discarded, if some basic data could be gathered the list of errors gets a specific entry, otherwise there is only a counter of indescribable mapping errors being incremented by one.
   * Values: `optional`, `mandatory`